-Founded by the Romans in the II century B.C. as the Forum Livii at the crossroad of Via Consolare with the road that led to Tuscany, the city is located in the eastern part of the Po Valley along the Via Emilia, a few kilometers from the seaside resorts of the Adriatic coast (30-35 km) and at the foot of the green hills of the Tuscan-Romagna Apennines.
+Founded by the Romans in the II century B.C. as the Forum Livii at the crossroads of Via Consolare with the road that led to Tuscany, the city is located in the eastern part of the Po Valley along the Via Emilia, a few kilometers from the seaside resorts of the Adriatic coast (30-35 km) and at the foot of the green hills of the Tuscan-Romagna Apennines.

 Forlì today still has significant traces of the Romanesque and the Renaissance times, when Caterina Sforza ruled the city unopposed.
 The region also retains a notable presence of the rich heritage of the age of Rationalism from the twenties and thirties.